mendix/docs/content/en/docs/refguide/modeling/pages/data-widgets/configure-form.md

 {{< figure src="/attachments/refguide/modeling/pages/data-widgets/configure-form/inspection-report-list.jpg"   >}}

-You would like the **Details** button in this list to open a page showing the details of the selected report and a table with checklist questions related to this report.
+You would like the **Details** button in this list to open a page showing the details of the selected report and a table with checklist items related to this report.
 You also would like to be able to add new checklists to the table or edit existing ones.

 ## 2 Prerequisites